Westernization: Thailand

+Vietnam

+Starting from the period of the Nguyễn dynasty as a protectorate of France, the Vietnamese transitioned from chữ Hán and chữ Nôm writing systems to the Vietnamese alphabet (chữ Quốc ngữ).
+Between the late 19th to early 20th centuries, a number of French style buildings were built in Saigon and Hanoi, becoming two of several locations in Asia claiming to be the Paris of the East.
+Vietnam is also a member of the International Organisation of La Francophonie.
+Under the Nguyễn dynasty, Christianity became established as a minority religion for currently around 7% of the population.
+After the abdication of Emperor Bảo Đại and the August Revolution that took place during the end of World War II, Vietnam would incorporate socialist and American values as it underwent industrialization and economic development during and after the period of political division.

+West Asia

+Iran

-In Iran, the process of Westernization dates back to the country's attempt to westernize during the beginning of the 1930s, which was dictated by Shah Rezā Khan and continued by his son during the Cold War and agitated the largely conservative Shia Muslim masses of the country, was partly responsible for the 1979 Iranian Revolution.
+In Iran, the process of Westernization dates back to the country's attempt to westernize during the beginning of the 1930s, which was dictated by Shah Rezā Khan and continued by his son during the Cold War and agitated the largely conservative Shia Muslim masses of the country which was partly responsible for the 1979 Iranian Revolution.

+Turkey

-In Turkey, the synchronization process with the West is known as the Tanzimat (reorganization) period.
+In transcontinental Turkey, the synchronization process with the West is known as the Tanzimat (reorganization) period.
 The Ottoman Empire began to change itself according to modern science, practice, and culture.
 The Empire took some innovations from the West.
 Also, with the contribution of foreign engineers, the Empire repaired its old arm systems.
 Newly-found schools, permanent ambassadors, and privy councils were an essential improvement for the Empire.
 As a result, Turkey is one of the most Westernized majority-Muslim nations.